hetalang/heta-specifications/syntax.md

     { id: a, title: Some title };
     ```

-1. **Notes** part sets `notes` property.
+1. The **Notes** shortened property sets `notes`.
 It is denoted by three single quotes `'''`.
 Notes part is located usually before the other parts.

     Example:
     ```heta